 “The release I worked on in Ann’s Master Class got 68.5% more page views and 19% more coverage vs. our top competitors than average.
 It got picked up by two targeted industry publications and resulted in a follow-up interview with our metro daily.”

 What you’ll learn in this guide to PR writing

 In this PR-writing course, you’ll join other corporate-communications, social-media and PR professionals to learn how to:

 Learn to write news releases that your readers will love, and no editor will be able to pass up.

 - Go beyond “new and improved” to information readers really want to know about your product or service.

-- Develop the story angle real-world readers want to read — not the story angle you wish they wanted to read.
+- Develop story angles readers want to read — not story angles you wish they wanted to read.

 - Practice writing like a journalist in our fast-paced story-development sessions.